Portfolio Governance and Process Analyst

 About the role

-Shape how the UK delivers major green energy infrastructure.
+Shape how the UK delivers green energy – at scale

-At National Grid, our Strategic Infrastructure portfolio is at the heart of the UK’s journey to Net Zero.
-From offshore connections to major transmission upgrades, we’re delivering some of the country’s largest and most complex infrastructure programmes.
+At National Grid, our Strategic Infrastructure portfolio is at the heart of the UK’s journey to a cleaner, more resilient energy future.
+From offshore connections to major transmission upgrades, we’re delivering some of the country’s largest, most complex infrastructure programmes.

-We’re now looking for a Portfolio Governance & Process Analyst to help ensure those programmes are governed efficiently, proportionately and with confidence.
+We’re now looking for a Portfolio Governance & Process Analyst to help ensure our projects are governed efficiently, proportionately, and with confidence.

 What you'll bring

-- Proven experience in change management, governance, and project delivery within large‑scale infrastructure in a PMO environment.
+Proven experience in change control, document management, and stage gate reviews within large-scale infrastructure programmes, in a portfolio management office (PMO) environment

-- A solid understanding of working within a regulated industry.
+Strong understanding of working within a regulated industry

-- Proven ability to manage complex stakeholder relationships and lead cross‑functional teams.
+Demonstrated ability to manage complex stakeholder relationships and lead cross-functional teams

-- Strong working knowledge of project management tools and methodologies (e.g. PRINCE2, APM).
+Solid knowledge of project management tools and methodologies (e.g. APM, PMI)

-- Excellent analytical capability, turning complex data into clear insights and improvement actions.
+Excellent analytical skills, with the ability to turn complex data into clear insights and actionable improvements

-- A detail‑driven approach with a strong commitment to high‑quality delivery.
+Detail-oriented, with a strong commitment to high-quality delivery

-- Degree‑qualified, or equivalent, in Engineering, Project Management, Business Administration, Construction, or a related discipline.
+Degree-qualified (or equivalent) in Engineering, Project Management, Business Administration, Construction, or a related field

 What you'll get